koolamusic/bourbon/_posts/2019-11-15-why-teams-fail.md

 class: post-template
 date: "2019-11-15 21:00"
 title: Why do teams fail ?
+navigation: True
+tag: teams
-excerpt: every successful team needs two set of individuals, a SWAT and a supporter according to the M****** rule of leadership
+# excerpt: every successful team needs two set of individuals, a SWAT and a supporter according to the M****** rule of leadership
 ---